malikov/facebook-angular-phonegap-node-socketio-chat/README.md

 # FanPhoneChat

-A chat app using the facebook sdk made using angular,phonegap, nodejs, socket.io [onsenUI](http://onsenui.io/).
+A chat app using the facebook sdk made using angular,phonegap, nodejs, socket.io and [onsenUI](http://onsenui.io/).

 ## Running the app